microsoft/Accera/docs/Manual/03 Schedules.md

 ```
 (i, ii, j, jj, k, kk)
 ```
 In other words, the `tile` transformation takes a tuple of indices and a tuple of sizes, splitting each index by the corresponding size.
-The indices involved in the split are then reordered such that each of the outer indices (parent index) precedes its inner indices (child index).
+The indices involved in the split are then ordered such that each of the outer indices (parent index) precedes its inner indices (child index).
 On the other hand, indices that did not participate in the transformation retain their relative positions.

 ### `skew`
 ```python